temporalio/documentation/docs/python/how-to-set-child-workflow-options-in-python.md

   - python
 ---

-Use `async workflow.start_child_workflow()` to set a Child Workflow.
+Use [`workflow.start_child_workflow()`](https://python.temporal.io/temporalio.workflow.html#start_child_workflow) to set a Child Workflow.
 This accepts either a Workflow run method reference or a string name.
-The arguments to the workflow are positional.
+The arguments to the Workflow are positional.

 Child Workflow options are set as keyword arguments after the positional arguments.
 The `id` must be provided.
 The `await` of the start does not complete until the workflow has confirmed to be started